Executive Desk vs Standard Desk — Which Is Right for Your Office?

 OF2go Recommendation

-For most offices comparing these two options, Standard Office Desk is the more flexible overall choice.
+For most offices comparing these two options, Standard Desk is the more flexible overall choice.
 Call 1-800-460-0858 if you want help matching the right size, finish, or companion products to your space.

 Need Help Choosing the Right Fit?